 Lillian Long, Kirk’s grandmother, and her family moved to Yoakum County, TX in 1906 from Crosby County, TX.
 The Long’s built the first hotel in Plains, TX.
 P.M.
 “Matt” Williams and his family moved to the current family ranch in 1915 from Lynn County.
 He was affectionately called Mr. Matt.
 Mr. Matt and Lillian both lost their spouses and were married in 1925.
 They built a unique concrete block ranch house in the mid 1930’s that is a landmark in Northeast Yoakum County.

 Charles Williams, Kirk’s Dad, was born in 1928.
 He continued the tradition of farming and ranching on Williams Ranch.
 Charles married Mary Dale Stinson in 1955.
 They had three children-Shelley, Matt, and Kirk, all of whom helped out at the ranch and farm.
 In 1965, they moved from a one-bedroom house to the concrete block ranch house.
 There were many memories made on the ranch and at the ranch house.

 The ranch house is currently owned by the Williams siblings and is in the process of being restored.
-A portion of it will be used as the forthcoming tasting room by Williams Ranch Vineyard.
+A portion of it is being used as the tasting room by Williams Ranch Vineyard.

 The Williams family has had over 100 years of history on our slice of Northeastern Yoakum County.
 We look forward to visiting and sharing it with you over a glass of wine.